Toadstool-Stipe/SassCast/OOCSSvOOSCSS/showNotes.md

 </fieldset>
 ```

-*Troll warning: The following example is to simply illustrate an example.
-I am not advocating that CSS should be written this way, I am simply using easy concepts for illustration.
+*Troll warning: The following example is simply an illustration.
+I am not advocating that CSS should be written this way.
 Put the Twitter down and don't send me emails.*

 For this example we are going to style the form `label`.
 Now this label will be made up of a few simple styles like `font-family` `font-size` `color` and `margin`.
 For starters we may start with something like ...